- Professor Luke March

 - Russia, Moldova, Radical left, post-Soviet politics, Populism, Social movements, Ukraine, Protest

-My research day is THURSDAY.
-I will not normally be contactable on Thursday.
+Research day will be TUESDAY in Autumn Semester 2017.
+I will not normally be contactable on Tuesday.

 - MA Contemporary Russian Politics (organiser)

-- MSc The Politics of Post-Soviet Russia (organiser)
+- MSc Ideology and Politics of the Post-Soviet Space (co-organiser)

 - MA Social and Political Science (Cambridge)